hapax/hapax.github.io/assets/kepler.md

 full glory:

 1. The orbit of a planet is an ellipse with the sun at one focus.
-2. Planets sweep out equal times in equal areas.
+2. Planets sweep out equal areas in equal time.
 3. The square of the orbital period is proportional to the cube of the semi-major axis.

 It's fairly simple to if we specialize the ellipse to a circle.